GeorgePikoulis/HomePi/snapserver/pi-zero-w-snapclient.md

 # Choose one of the soundcard args below:

 # A) Compatible (what we used in production first):
-ExecStart=/usr/bin/snapclient --player alsa --soundcard 'plughw:CARD=UsbAudio,DEV=0' --latency 200 --host 10.0.69.1
+ExecStart=/usr/bin/snapclient --player alsa --soundcard 'plughw:CARD=UsbAudio,DEV=0' --latency 200 --host rpi-media-server.local

 # B) Alternatively (cleaner), use the sysdefault name path:
-# ExecStart=/usr/bin/snapclient --player alsa --soundcard 'sysdefault:CARD=UsbAudio' --latency 200 --host 10.0.69.1
+# ExecStart=/usr/bin/snapclient --player alsa --soundcard 'sysdefault:CARD=UsbAudio' --latency 200 --host rpi-media-server.local

 # Provide a runtime dir if snapclient ever needs it
 RuntimeDirectory=snapclient